yeonje14/TRINITY-The-3-Axis-Multi-modal-Deepfake-Detective/README.md

 ### 3. Core Engine: Trinity 3-Axis

 #### **Axis A: Temporal Consistency**
-> *Deepfake synthesis may introduce geometric and temporal inconsistencies.*
+> *AI Video synthesis may introduce geometric and temporal inconsistencies.*

 - **A1.
 Head Pose Inconsistency**
   - **Idea:** Pose estimated from inner facial landmarks can disagree with pose from outer contours.